top of page

 Wet Lands

 Sohra, the local name of Cherapunjee, is a high-altitude town in the north-easten state of Meghalaya in India.
-For long, it has been described as the wettest place on earth, having once received a historic amount of rainfall: 24,555 millimetres in the year of 1974.
-The people living in and around the wetlandsbelong to the Khasi community, an indigenous ethnic group in Meghalaya.
+For long, it has been described as the wettest place on earth, The people living in and around the wetlands belong to the Khasi community, an indigenous ethnic group in Meghalaya.

 bottom of page